ogagaoghene/vet-clinic_postgresql/README.md

 PostgreSQL an open source relational database management system was used to create the database for a vet clinic.
 The concept of relationships is introduced by creating three additional relations - visits, specializations, and vets to demonstrate many-to-many relationship by writing complex queries to provide answers to specific questions.
-A Entity Relationship Diagram is added to show diagrammatically the relationships between the entities.
+An Entity Relationship Diagram was added to show diagrammatically the relationships between the entities.

 ## Getting Started